C o l i n M c M o r r a n

-I am offering online therapy for a range of issues including anxiety, depression, financial worries, fear of the future, bereavement, life transitions, self esteem, emotional disturbance, complex trauma, etc. This is just an overview of my services.
+I am offering online therapy for a range of issues including anxiety, depression, financial worries, fear of the future, bereavement, life transitions, self esteem, emotional disturbance, complex trauma, relationship issues, etc. This is just an overview of my services.

 Length of counselling will depend upon the nature of the issues presented, however I find that long-term therapy gives the best results.

 I keep my private client list small, which allows me the luxury of focusing my energies and skills more intensely both during and between sessions.